Posts

 Image

-June was decidedly cold (median temperature 11 °C) and gloomy (8kWh/day of solar production is an all time low).
-Outside temperatures ranged from 2 to 22 °C, while inside we were a comfortable 18 to 23 °C. The HRV was in heating season nearly the entire month, and the split system was set to heat during peak solar production (not that we had a whole lot of sun in June) and set to heat to 18 °C overnight for essentially the entire month.
+February was summer (median temperature 22 °C).
+Outside temperatures ranged from 12 to 36 °C, while inside we were a comfortable 20 to 26 °C. The HRV was in the cooling season and the split system was on during the solar generation period.
+For about half of the month overnight temperatures did not drop below 20 °C, so openning windows in the evening wasn't an option for cooling the house.
 Temperature from inside and outside the house as the percentage of hours in 0.5 °C bins.
 I've scaled the temperature in hope that I will be able to use the temperature range for all months.
 Methods: I have taken the 5 minutely data from the wirelessTag sensors and calculated the median temperature for each hour and determined the proportion of hours falling inside of the 20 - 25 °C target temperature (using the R functions 'aggregate' and 'hist').
-Inside includes data from the wirelessTag sensors spread across nearly every ro
+Inside includes data from the wirelessTag sensors spread across nearly every room of the house.
+Outside is the data from the ...

 Image